Vacation Village Resorts

 Vacation Village Resorts is a timeshare company that offers timeshare properties at more than 50 resorts.
 The company was founded in 1975 by James E. Lambert, and they have nearly 500,000 owners across the world.

-- Community Minded: The company not only sells timeshares, but also gives back to the community, supporting the Broward Children's Center, which is a local charity that helps infants, children, and young adults with health challenges.
+Community Minded: The company not only sells timeshares, but also gives back to the community, supporting the Broward Children's Center, which is a local charity that helps infants, children, and young adults with health challenges.

 Vacation Flexibility: Vacation Village Resorts has partnered with RCI and Interval International to offer a wide range of vacation property options for timeshare owners.

-- ARDA Members: The company has been a member of the American Resort Development Association since the '80s, proving its reputation as a leader in the field.
+ARDA Members: The company has been a member of the American Resort Development Association since the '80s, proving its reputation as a leader in the field.

 Affinity Rewards: Vacation Village Resorts has a great incentive program that is offered to its customers.
 The programs gives customers rewards for their loyalty and business.

-- Referral Program: Vacation Village Resorts pays people who refer friends and family members to the company.
+Referral Program: Vacation Village Resorts pays people who refer friends and family members to the company.

-Vacation Village Resorts Company Profile
+Vacation Village Resorts Company Information

 - Company Name: